dotrey/rubiks-words/readme.md

 # Rubik's Cube Words
 This little tool was created for the getDigital Easter Quiz 2021, question 27.
+Try it on https://dotrey.github.io/rubiks-words/

 # How to use